 Early Origins of the Linney family

 The surname Linney was first found in County Tyrone (Irish:Tír Eoghain), the ancient territory of the O'Neills, now in the Province of Ulster, central Northern Ireland, where they held a family seat from ancient times.

-Important Dates for the Linney family
+Early History of the Linney family

 This web page shows only a small excerpt of our Linney research.
 Another 61 words (4 lines of text) are included under the topic Early Linney History in all our PDF Extended History products and printed products wherever possible.

 Numerous spelling variations of the surname Linney exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Lunney, Lunnie, Looney, Loney, Lunny, O'Lunney and others.